Hornbill-Docs/esp-config/esp-config/security/two-factor-authentication.md

 1. Using Configuration search using the name of the user to be changed to 2FA
 1. In the results list, click on the user name
 1. On the Details tab of the user account, locate the Security Settings section
-1. Under 2 Factor Authentication select `Email'
+1. Under Two-Factor Authentication select `Email'
 1. Click on `Save Changes`

 ### How to enable 2FA on a guest account
 1. Using Configuration search on the text `Guest`
 1. In the results list, click on `Guest Accounts`
 1. In the list of guest accounts, select the account to be changed to 2FA
-1. Click on the 2 Factor Authentication icon in the toolbar
+1. Click on the Two-Factor Authentication icon in the toolbar
 1. Select `Email`
 1. Click `Save`